lee2sman/nosebook/_posts/2026-02-12-cli-snippets.md

 This is a living page.
 More snippets may be added over time.

-The workhouse programs we are using in the command line here are:
+The workhorse programs we are using in the command line here are:

-* [pandoc](https://pandoc.org/) for converting text betweeen various formats, such as text to a website, ebook or pdf
+* [pandoc](https://pandoc.org/) for converting text between various formats, such as text to a website, ebook or pdf
 * [imagemagick](https://imagemagick.org/) for manipulating images, such as resizing, converting to black and white, removing the background, etc
 * [sox](https://en.wikipedia.org/wiki/SoX) for converting, playing back and editing audio files
 * [ffmpeg](https://ffmpeg.org/) to record, convert and stream audio and video